Jay Weinberg vigorously defends his clients. He works to fully understand each case, study the facts and create intelligent, sensible legal arguments.

 We obtain discovery

 Discovery is the package of evidence the State is required to provide to us.
-It includes the police report, which will include written comments by the investigating and reviewing police officers in relation to your case, observations of your demeanor, conduct and comments during the course of the investigation and your arrest, results of breath tests, urine or blood tests, breath test and equipment certifications regarding valid operation of DWI apparatus, documentation regarding the reliability of the breath test apparatus, observations and comments regarding the Standardized Field Sobriety Tests, video tapes and dispatch tapes, if they exist, witness statements and other relevant discovery.
+It includes the police report, which will include written comments by the investigating and reviewing police officers in relation to your case, observations of your demeanor, conduct and comments during the course of the investigation and your arrest, results of breath tests, urine or blood tests, breath test and equipment certifications regarding valid operation of DWI apparatus, documentation regarding the reliability of the breath test apparatus, observations and comments regarding the Standardized Field Sobriety Tests, dash board and chest camera video tapes and witness statements and other relevant discovery.

 What we look for

 We have a lengthy process of review in defending a DWI case.
 A summary of the tasks we undertake on your behalf includes, but is not limited to, reviewing the constitutionality of the stop.
-Did the police have probable cause to believe you were violating the law, and, if so, did the police have probable cause to arrest you?
+Did the police have a reasonable reason to stop you, or probable cause to believe you were violating the law, and, if so, did the police have probable cause to arrest you?
 The Police must have probable cause to administer tests, and they must prove you were operating the vehicle.
 We review the testing procedures utilized in taking breath samples and in administering the field sobriety tests and standardized field sobriety tests.
 Standardized infers there is a way to properly administer the test and often police don’t perform the tests correctly, creating an argument that if the tests were negligently administered they should not be allowed at trial because they are not valid as a matter of scientific fact.
-We know the standards and we have had DWI charges dismissed.
-Further, videotapes can contrast greatly with a police officer’s written observations.
+Videotapes can contrast greatly with a police officer’s written observations.
 You are innocent until proven guilty, and the consequence of guilt is serious enough to warrant scrutiny over the procedures utilized to arrest you.

 Chain of custody of evidence issues frequently result in dismissals.